Skip to main content

 Satellite on AWS EKS using Fargate

-Fargate allows us to have containers without the overhead of managing and scaling servers and clusters.
-AWS handles the maintenance, as well as security and health of the instances for us, which is something we would not want to spend time into.
+Fargate enables you to run containers without the overhead of managing and scaling servers and clusters.
+AWS handles the maintenance, security, and health of the instances, allowing you to focus on your applications.

 export CLUSTER_NAME='Cluster Name'